 For strategies on communicating AI/ML policies with students, please visit the Guidelines for Communicating AI Policies web page.

 About the Honor Code and Academic Dishonesty.
-In the spring of 2012, the University community affirmed a new expression of commitment by instituting the Hofstra University Honor Code.
-The Honor Code is a statement of shared values.
+The University community affirms an expression of commitment through the Hofstra University Honor Code, which is a statement of our shared values.

-Please note that accommodations may require early planning and are not retroactive; contact SAS as soon as possible.
+Early planning is crucial as accommodations are not retroactive.
 All students are responsible for providing accommodation letters to each instructor and for discussing with the instructor the specific accommodations needed and how they can be best implemented in each course.
-For more information on services provided by the University and for submission of documentation, please contact Student Access Services, Room 107 Mack Student Center, SAS@hofstra.edu, 516-463-7075.
+For more information on services provided by the University and for submission of documentation, please contact Student Access Services, Room 102 Roosevelt Hall, SAS@hofstra.edu, 516-463-7075.

 Resources for Students who are Pregnant: